Learning Neural Networks by Neuron Pursuit: Gradient Flow Dynamics Beyond Saddle Points: Empirical Observations

 \Cref{fig:3_layer_relu_sd2} depicts the result of running the experiments described in \Cref{fig:3l_relu_near_saddle} for more iterations.
-Overall, we observe a similar behavior to the previous experiment.
-From \Cref{sd2_relu_loss_evol}, we observe that after escaping from the saddle point, the loss rapidly decreases and then eventually stagnates, indicating that weights have reached a new saddle point.
-From comparing \Cref{fig:wz_it_relu} and \Cref{sd2_sq_wt}, we observe that the sparsity structure, which emerges among $\rvw_z$ near the saddle point, is preserved even after gradient descent escapes from the saddle point and reaches a new saddle point.
-For instance, $5$th and $8$th row of $\rmW_1$ were small before gradient descent escapes from the saddle point, and they remain small after gradient descent reaches the new saddle point.
-The same is true for $5$th and $8$th column of $\rmW_2$ as well.
-Similarly, all rows of $\rmW_2$, except for the $1$st row, were small before gradient descent escapes from the saddle point, and they remain small after gradient descent reaches the new saddle point.
-The same is true for all entries of $\rmW_3$, except for the $1$st entry.
+Overall, we observe a similar behavior to the previous experiment. \Cref{sd2_relu_loss_evol} shows that after escaping from the saddle point, the loss rapidly decreases and then eventually stagnates, indicating that weights have reached a new saddle point.
+Comparing \Cref{fig:wz_it_relu} and \Cref{sd2_sq_wt} confirms that the sparsity structure which emerged among $\rvw_z$ near the initial saddle point is preserved even after gradient descent escapes from that saddle point and reaches a new saddle point.
+For instance, $5$th and $8$th rows of $\rmW_1$, and the corresponding $5$th and $8$th columns of $\rmW_2$ were small before gradient descent escapes from the initial saddle point, and they remain small after gradient descent reaches the new saddle point.
+Similarly, all rows of $\rmW_2$ except for the first, and all entries of $\rmW_3$ except for the first, were small before gradient descent escapes from the initial saddle point, and they remain small after gradient descent reaches the new saddle point.
+Also, from \Cref{sd2_sq_wt}, it appears that the rank-one structure seems to preserved during this phase.
+At iteration $i_2$, the ratio $\|\rmW_{1z}\|_F/\|\rmW_{1z}\|_2 = 1.000435$, quantitatively confirming that $\rmW_{1z}$ is approximately rank-one, where recall $\rmW_{1z}$ denotes the matrix containing all rows of $\rmW_1$ except the first.